Center for Wellness Policies & Procedures

 The primary responsibility for seeking assistance and support lies with the student.
-It is recommended that the student requesting accommodations for a temporary impairment contact The Center for Wellness and Disability Services to discuss the impact in a post-secondary environment.
+It is recommended that the student requesting accommodations for a temporary impairment contact The Center for Wellness to discuss the impact in a post-secondary environment.
 In addition, the student is required to submit information from a medical treatment provider delineating the following information:

 - A clear statement of the impairment, including the DSM-IV-TR or DSM 5 diagnosis and a summary of present symptoms (based on the DSM-IV-TR or DSM 5 or ICD-10).

 - Current functional limitations in the Institutional environment

 - Relevant information regarding current treatment, and a specific request for accommodations with accompanying rationale

 The Center for Wellness is not responsible for informing faculty of the student’s temporary impairment or for excusing a student from class for a medical appointment.

 The Americans with Disabilities Act defines service animals as “dogs or miniature horses (when reasonable) that are individually trained to do work or perform tasks for people with disabilities.”
 The institute may ask the following two questions:

 - Is the animal required because of a disability?